benmatheson/r-github-actions-starter/README.md

-## ®️ 🤖 This repo incldues a basic starter template for running a Github action with R.
+## 💻 🤖 This repo includes a basic starter template for running a Github action with R.

 This will install R, a list of packages, and provide options for installing and rendering quarto, as well as comitting data at the end of the workflow.

 ### a few important files that are used here:

-`description`  - lists the packages to install
+`description`  - lists the packages to install.

-`my_script.R` - the R script that will be run
+`my_script.R` - the R script that will be run.

 ---